 In the direct-to-consumer channel, brands don’t have to share sales profits with other parties.
 They can sell at MSRP instead of wholesale pricing (typically 50% of retail).
 With the middleman (the retailer) out of the equation, your brand captures all the profit.

 In addition, brands retain marketing control, meaning that your story will come across as you intended.
-Your message goes straight to the consumer without becoming diluted or confused.
+Your message goes straight to the consumer without the potential to become diluted or confused.

-Pricing control is another advantage in the D2C space.
-Some retailers may choose to ignore minimum advertised pricing (MAP) because they’re big enough or not paying attention.
+Pricing control is another advantage in the DTC space.
+Some retailers may ignore minimum advertised pricing (MAP) because they’re big enough or not paying attention.

 The major disadvantage for brands selling direct to consumer is that they can’t share costs.
 (This is the other side of the “don’t have to share profits” coin.)
 Your brand bears all costs, from customer acquisition (ads, campaigns, etc.) to discounts and promotions to a brand’s marketing budget.